hank-ai/darknet/README.md

 [![Darknet build tutorial for Linux](doc/linux_build_thumbnail.jpg)](https://www.youtube.com/watch?v=WTT1s8JjLFk)

-* Optional:  If you have a modern NVIDIA GPU, you can install either CUDA or CUDA+cuDNN at this point.
-If installed, Darknet will use your GPU to speed up image (and video) processing.
-	* Darknet can run without it, but if you want to _train_ a custom network then either CUDA or CUDA+cuDNN is _required_.
+* Optional:  Darknet can run without access to a GPU, but if you want to _train_ a custom network or you need higher performance, then a modern NVIDIA GPU or AMD GPU is _strongly recommended_.
-	* Visit <https://developer.nvidia.com/cuda-downloads> to download and install CUDA.
-	* Visit <https://developer.nvidia.com/rdp/cudnn-download> or <https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html#cudnn-package-manager-installation-overview> to download and install cuDNN.
-	* Once you install CUDA make sure you can run `nvcc` and `nvidia-smi`.
-You may have to [modify your `PATH` variable](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#mandatory-actions).
-	* If you install CUDA or CUDA+cuDNN at a later time, or you upgrade to a newer version of the NVIDIA software:
-		* You must delete the `CMakeCache.txt` file from your Darknet `build` directory to force CMake to re-find all of the necessary files.
-		* Remember to re-build Darknet.
+	* Depending on which GPU you have, please read the [NVIDIA GPU Readme](README_GPU_NVIDIA_CUDA.md) or the [AMD GPU Readme](README_GPU_AMD_ROCM.md).

 These instructions assume (but do not require!) a system running Ubuntu 22.04.
-Adapt as necessary if you're using a different distribution.
+Adapt as necessary if you're using a different Linux distribution.

 ```sh
 sudo apt-get install build-essential git libopencv-dev cmake